wajahat049/useryze-assignment-next/README.md

 ## Features

 - **A/B Testing**:  Randomly assigns a user to either Version A or Version B of the product card.
-This assignment is persisted using `redux-persist`.
+This assignment is persisted using `cookies`.
 - **Configuration-Based Version Assignment**:  Allows setting a default version via a configuration file (`config.json`).
 - **Product Card Design**:  Two versions of the product card are available:
   - **Version A**:  A basic product card with standard design.